Yeatrix/BTP-SmarTex/README.md

 # mid-infrared imaging and machine learning approaches for non-destructive and efficient material detection of textile fabrics

-major project part i (txd 401) submitted to the department of textile and fibre engineering at the indian institute of technology delhi.
+major project part 1 (TXD 401) submitted to the Department of Textile and Fibre Engineering at the Indian Institute of Technology Delhi.

 ## project investigators

-lakshya kumar (2022tt12183)
+lakshya kumar (2022TT12183)
-keshav chachan (2022tt12148)
+keshav chachan (2022TT12148)

-## supervisors

-prof. apurba das (principal investigator) prof. bipin kumar (co-principal investigator)

 ## project abstract